Complaints from the public

 Incidents which may result in an insurance claim

-It is important that all incidents that may give rise to a claim are reported to the Secretary as soon as possible after the event.
+It is important that all incidents that may give rise to a claim are reported to the Secretary of the Committee as soon as possible after the event.
 This will enable our insurers to carry out investigations at an early stage whilst information relating to the claim remains fresh in the mind.
 This will also ensure that we are complying fully with our policy terms and conditions.

 An incident is defined as: